ldong/myPinterest/README.md

 - [x] Pull down to fetch data from the Internet, refresh control

+    * NSCache for images that already downloaded from the Internet.

 - [x] Drag and reordering

 iPad orientation won't matter